dragos-pop/text-to-event/README.md

 <br /><br />

 ### TODO:
-  - Rename variables
   - Support for time
-  - Error proof (add more examples)
+  - Error proof (add more examples and error checks)
+  - Output parser with LangChain
   - Timezone support
-  - Output parser with LangChain